admin管理员组文章数量:1516870

 </body></html>

-What if I want only the <div id="hi">fe</div><div id="h2">fe</div><div id="hj">fe</div>
+What if I want only the <div id="hi">fe</div><div id="h2">fe</div><div id="hj">fe</div> part?
+How can I do it?

 And, if I want to append all nodes, is there a way to do it without a loop?